-Everyone… hold your horses – this Chicken Parmesan Gnocchi Bake is about to be the new favorite thing on What’s Gaby Cooking!
+Everyone… hold your horses – if you’ve never made my Chicken Parmesan Gnocchi Bake, it’s about to be the new favorite thing on What’s Gaby Cooking!

-I’m not even sure how we can go up from here.
-It’s THAT good.
+Let me preface this by saying… I’m not even sure how we can go up from here.
+This Chicken Parmesan Gnocchi Bake is just THAT good.

-I made it on a whim on snapchat a few months ago and I was so obsessed I decided it needed a place on the blog.
 It’s a ground chicken mixture that’s flavored the same way you would season a chicken parmesan.
 Add to that some perfectly boiled gnocchi (which are like little pillows of heaven) on top and finish it off tons of cheese and herbs because obviously love a burrata moment, and that’s about it.
-It’s magical to say the least and I am 1923801298312% confident that you’re going to love it.
+It’s magical to say the least and I am 20000% confident that you’re going to love it.

 Chicken Parmesan Gnocchi Bake